 So you may be asking yourself, “What is a Bitmoji classroom?”
 It is a digital classroom created for your Bitmoji.
-After surfing the internet, the Facebook group, “Bitmoji Craze for Educators”, and seeing all the adorable classrooms that were created by other Bitmoji obsessed educators, I had to join in on the fun.
+After surfing the internet, the Facebook group “Bitmoji Craze for Educators,” and seeing all the adorable classrooms created by other Bitmoji-obsessed educators, I had to join in on the fun.

 Here is my first Bitmoji classroom.
-As most pre-service teachers, I have been dreaming about my classroom for going on two years now.
-From the posters on the wall to the colorful rug where my class will meet for class meetings and read aloud.
+Like most pre-service teachers, I have been dreaming about my classroom for two years now, from the posters on the wall to the colorful rug where my class will meet for class meetings and read aloud.
 I get giddy daydreaming about it every time.
-Even though this is still at least a semester away from becoming reality, I was able to digitally pretend and create my classroom now.
-Not only was creating my classroom fun, but I ended up using it as a banner on my digital teaching portfolio website as well.
-This is a great way to add some flair and show some tech skills as well.
+Even though this is still at least a semester away from becoming reality, I was able to pretend and create my classroom now digitally.
+Not only was creating my classroom fun, but I also ended up using it as a banner on my digital teaching portfolio website.
+This is a great way to add flair and show tech skills.
 And just like the infomercials,

-The Bitmoji classroom can be used by educators to link read aloud, assignments, videos, and anything else using pictures from the virtual classroom.
+Educators can use the Bitmoji classroom to link read-aloud, assignments, videos, and anything else using pictures from the virtual classroom.
 Check out my reading classroom below.
-Students can click on each of the books to access a read-aloud that I previously recorded and linked through Google slides.
-Another fun idea that I have seen implemented in the Bitmoji classroom are virtual field trips.
-Many that I have seen include trips to Greece, museums, and my favorite, Disney World!
+Students can click on each book to access a read-aloud I previously recorded and linked through Google slides.
+Another fun idea that I have seen implemented in the Bitmoji classroom is virtual field trips.
+I have seen many trips to Greece, museums, and my favorite, Disney World!
 The possibilities are endless.

 So here are some easy steps to get you on your way to creating your very own Bitmoji classroom.

 Download the Bitmoji extension to your internet browser.

 (If you are a Google person, click here)

 Create your very own Bitmoji.

 Go to Google slides.